twenders/twenders/README.md

 To add a twender:

 1. make a new folder in `_posts`.
 The folder can have any name, but use the convention of naming it starting with the date YYYY-MM-DD.
+If what you're adding consists of just a single page document, it doesn't need to be in a folder, but be sure to name it as described below.

 2. Within that folder, put a `.md` (or `.html`) file *which must be titled YYYY-MM-DD-[title]*, like `2020-05-10-bluebird.md`.
 You can also put images you want to use, or other files involved into that folder, so you'll have something like this.